Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Learning Ability

 \section{Learning Ability}

-There are so many knowledge and grammar, it is impossible to load them all by humans.
+There are so many knowledges and grammars, it is impossible to load all of them manually.
 Every year, new vocabulary and grammar are created.
-Therefore, it is necessary to build a learning module for an NLP toolkit.
+Luckily, it is easy to add new knowledges and grammars to our knowledge base and grammar base.
+The only problem is how to find them.

-In our toolkit, we have built several learning abilities to discover new knowledges and grammars, but the final determination will be done manually at this stage.
+In our toolkit, we have built several learning abilities to discover new knowledges and grammars automatically, but the final determination will be done manually at this stage.